rxlabz/connectivity_status/README.md

 # connectivity_status POC

-A flutter plugin ( mostly to test the `flutter create --plugin -i swift` command and ) to check the device connectivity
+A flutter plugin to check the device connectivity

 ```dart